 I was particularly interested in teaching English through drama, which I found I could study at Christ Church.
-It was also a significant reason to choose the university that it provides quality education with an emphasis on relating theory and practice as well as that the environment overall is quite safe and supportive.
+Other significant reasons I chose the university are that it provides quality education with an emphasis on relating theory and practice, and the environment overall is quite safe and supportive.

 My choice was right, and my experience there was far beyond my expectation.
 I had never felt that each day was so special before living and studying in the middle of the beautiful historic city of Canterbury with wonderful friends, university staff and local people, who kindly contributed to my making the best out of life there.
 I remember every joyful moment like it was yesterday.